sharpie7/BeebFpga_MiSTer/Readme.md

 - Support for analogue joysticks
 - Emulation of joystick with mouse
 - Support for RTC module to drive RTC on Master 128
+- Analogue video out that closely resembles a real BBC Micro

 This core also supports the following additional features:
 - MMFSv2 allowing SSD files stored on the secondary SD card to be accessed directly.